-Numbers marked by the symbol \ correspond to partial results for interrupted computations.
+Table 3.
+Statistics on MCS and MC1PS on the yeasts dataset.
+Numbers marked by the symbol correspond to partial results for interrupted computations.

-The second important observation is that approximately 85% of all ancestral syntenies belong to all MC1PS (or at least, for $M_4$ and $M_5$ , all generated MC1PS) and can then be considered as reliable.
-This fact addresses a question that is raised in Chauve et al. (2010) about the reliability of ancestors computed from ancestral syntenies, as it shows that most ancestral syntenies are reliable, at least from a combinatorial optimization point of view.
+We can observe that, unlike with simulated data, the number of MCS is larger than the number of MC1PS, a fact that is not related to the filtering of MC1PS.
+This could be explained by the fact that ancestral syntenies can be much larger here than in the simulated data (where they were of size at most 5) which can imply that a single false positive can create MCS with many different sets of true positive rows.
+The second important observation is that approximately 85% of all ancestral syntenies belong to all MC1PS (or at least, for M_4 and M_5 , all generated MC1PS) and can then be considered as reliable.
+This fact addresses a question that is raised in [8] about the reliability of ancestors computed from ancestral syntenies, as it shows that most ancestral syntenies are reliable, at least from a combinatorial optimization point of view.
 To refine this observation, we show in Figure 3 that most ancestral syntenies have a high C1PR and a low CR.

 Finally, we selected the subset of ancestral syntenies with a CR at most 0.5 and a C1PR at least 0.5.
 This subset of ancestral syntenies does not have the C1P, but only three ancestral syntenies need to be discarded to obtain a C1P matrix, that defines a set of 13 CARs.
-In comparison, the set of all ancestral syntenies from $M_1, \ldots, M_5$ required 12 ancestral syntenies to be discarded in order to have the C1P, leading to 9 CARs.
-This shows that most CARs obtained in Chauve et al. (2010) are supported if only ancestral syntenies with low CR and high C1PR are conserved.
+In comparison, the set of all ancestral syntenies from M_1, \ldots, M_5 required 12 ancestral syntenies to be discarded in order to have the C1P, leading to 9 CARs.
+This shows that most CARs obtained in [8] are supported if only ancestral syntenies with low CR and high C1PR are conserved.